-in the end zone--this ball hadn't even been kicked.
-When the managers closed in on him, the kid heaved the ball to a friend behind the field's inner fence, and when the friend got in trouble, he tossed the ball to another friendbeyond the outer fence.
+Then another kid grabbed a loose ball in the end zone--this ball hadn't even been kicked.
+When the managers closed in on him, the kid heaved the ball to a The game was an official American friend behind the field's inner fence, Football League contest, played in and when the friend got in trouble, he tossed the ball to another friendbeyond the outer fence.

 The fans roared appreciatively through all this, and the dozens of cops on the field just watched.
 Evidently, no one saw any connection between the theft of several \$25 footballs and the "looting" that all good Alabamians deplore.
-Still later, after another kick, a manager was able to grab the ball away from the mob.
-So a bunch of the white kids jumped him, trying to claim their souvenir by force.
-After several seconds, a couple of the policemen who had been sitting on the Jets' bench roused themselves and ran out on the field.
+Still later, after another kick, a manager was able to grab theball away from the mob.
+So a bunch of the white kids If the pros were still interested after jumped him, trying to claim their souvenir by force.
+After severalseconds. wondered about some of the other things a couple of the policemen who had been that happened during the game.
+For one sitting on the Jets' bench roused them-

-When a big cop with a crash-helmet reached the struggling mass of youths, he grabbed the one Negro kid in the crowd and hurled him viciously to the side.
-The cops didn't lay a hand on any one else.
-The only trouble was, the Negro kid was working for the Jets, and was only trying to help the embattled manager.
+When a big cop with a crash-helmet reached the struggling mass of youths. he grabbed the one Negro kid in the crowd and hurled him viciously to the side.
+The cops didn't lay a hand on anyone else.
+The only trouble was, the Coke, binoculars, or whatever, since Negro kid was working for the Jets, and he is sandwiched in between two more was only trying to help the embattled